lepperm/Learning-Log/_includes/blog-done.md

 **Data Generation**
 - [x] Add an improvements to-do section with collapsible task archives
 - [x] Create a table of projects to show development status with repo and endpoint links.
 Add link to blog posts
+- [x] General resources page - non-progression items that are helpful resources, such as https://www.frontendmentor.io/ and other code challenge sites

 **Skills Table**
 - [x] Add skills that exist in collections but not in the data source populate to the Skills table.
 Selectively replace missing data.